djeck1432/NASA/README.md

 ## Installation

-#### In example will be use `UNIX` (MacOs/Linux)
+#### For an example will be using `UNIX` (MacOs/Linux)

-1. Open your terminal.
+1. Open your terminal and run the next commands.
-2. Create new folder for the repo, run the next command:
+2. Create a new folder for the repo:
 ```bash
 mkdir nasa_project
 ```
-3. Move to new folder, run the next command:
+3. Open the new folder:
 ```bash
 cd nasa_project
 ```
-4. Create virtual enviroment, run the next command:
+4. Create a virtual environment:
 ```bash
 python3 -m virtualenv venv
 ```
-5. Activate virtual enviroment, run the next command:
+5. Activate a virtual environment:
 ```bash
 source venv/bin/activate
 ```
-6. Create folder for the app:
+6. Create a folder for the app:
 ```bash
 mkdir app
 ```